ardataskoparan123/DSA210---Project/findings.md

 These were summed to form the `alcohol_risk` score (range: 0–3).

-The resulting numeric scores allowed for consistent group-based analyses of their relationship with gene expression outcomes.
+The resulting numeric scores allowed for consistent group-based analyses of their relationship with gene expression outcomes and they were collected in the file "genes_risk_summary.tsv".
+Explatory data analysis and hypothesis testing were done using this file's dataframe.

+# Explatory Data Analysis

+## EGFR Expression by Tobacco Risk Score

+This boxplot illustrates the distribution of **EGFR gene expression** across patients grouped by their computed **tobacco_risk** score.

+### Observations

+- Expression values are **centered around zero** across all groups, consistent with standardized data.
+- The **spread (IQR)** appears slightly wider at lower risk scores (0–3), suggesting more variability in expression among non-smokers or low-risk individuals.
+- Several **outliers** are visible in each group, especially at lower risk levels.
+These likely represent biologically extreme expression patterns.
+- As tobacco risk increases beyond 6, expression levels appear to **narrow and flatten**, with fewer high-expression outliers.

+### Interpretation

+There is a **slight visual trend** suggesting a decrease in EGFR expression with increasing tobacco risk, though this difference is subtle.